ekknod/NV/README.md

 small sensitivity adjuster

 # HOTKEY
-mouse5 is slowing down your sensitivity,
+mouse5 is slowing down your ingame sensitivity,
 when you're aiming at the targetplayer upperbody

 # Story behind the NV project